 var uniqueNumbers: Set = [1, 2, 3, 4, 5] |

-The defer statement is used to execute a set of code before the execution of the current scope (such as a function or loop) ends.
+The defer statement executes a code set before the execution of the current scope (such as a function or loop) ends.

 Here are some of the ways you can append two arrays together: